This post may contain affiliate links. Read my full disclosure policy.

 - BRING to a simmer on the stove.
 Cover tightly.

 - Roast in a warm oven (275-325F) until tender.
 This can take 1 1/2 hours to 3 hours, depending on size of the lamb shanks and oven temp.
 Generally, lower and slower is best.
-Internal temperature of braised meat should reach 190-200F and actually stay there for a while for tougher cuts of lamb or red meat to break down and become tender.
+The internal temperature of braised meat should reach 190-200F and actually stay there for a while for tougher cuts of lamb or red meat to break down and become tender.

 - REST 20-30 minutes.
 CRUCIAL! ( otherwise, it will become dry)